-- 1. Pick up your application from the Study Abroad Center - 2.
-Consult EAP course finder: http://eap.ucop.edu/coursefinder - 3.
+- 1. Visit the Study Abroad Center and explore their website. - 2.
+Consult EAP course catalog: https://myeap.eap.ucop.edu/Galileo/service/coursecatalog/Coursecatalog.aspx - 3.
 Print out all course descriptions - 4.
-OPTIONAL: Bring all course descriptions to SSUSA between 8:30AM 9:30AM to meet with an Study Abroad Counselor
+OPTIONAL: Make an appointment with a study abroad advisor in our office to review your courses.